DataDog/integrations-core/squid/README.md

 ## Overview
 [Squid][1] is an open-source caching and forwarding web proxy server that operates as an intermediary between clients and servers on a network.
 It acts as a gateway, enabling clients to access various internet resources such as websites, files, and other content from servers.

 This integration provides enrichment and visualization for Squid logs.
-It helps to visualize detailed insights into Squid log analysis through the out-of-the-box dashboards and detection rules enhance detection and response capabilities.
+It helps you visualize detailed insights into Squid log analysis through the out-of-the-box dashboards and detection rules, enhancing detection and response capabilities.

 Additionally, it includes pre-configured monitors for proactive notifications on the following: